haku-c/RecipesVault/Recipes/Focaccia.md

 > 	- If your pan is old, just use parchment paper (don't bake on the bare pan with just oil).
 It will stick!
 > 	- Makes a 9 x 13 pan, leave time for adequate proofing to get a thicker bread.
 > 	- Takes around 4 hours of proofing/baking.
+> 	- Mix with a spatula instead of your fingers, as it is quite sticky
 ### Ingredients
 #ingredients
 - [ ] 335 grams of warm water